willcl-ark/bitcoin-core-docker/README.md

 - `bitcoin/bitcoin:alpine`: this tag points to the same version as above (i.e. "latest") but using the Alpine Linux distribution (a resource efficient Linux distribution with security in mind, but not officially supported by the Bitcoin Core team — use at your own risk).
 - `bitcoin/bitcoin:<version>`: this tag format points to a specific release of Bitcoin Core (e.g. `27.0`).
 - `bitcoin/bitcoin:<version>-alpine`: same as above but using binaries compiled from source using the Alpine Linux distribution.
+- `bitcoin/bitcoin:master`: This tag is built nightly using master branch pulled from https://github.com/bitcoin/bitcoin.

 ## Usage

 ### How to use these images

-This image contains the main binaries from the Bitcoin Core project - `bitcoind`, `bitcoin-cli` and `bitcoin-tx`.
-It behaves like a binary, so you can pass any arguments to the image and they will be forwarded to the `bitcoind` binary:
+These images contain the main binaries from the Bitcoin Core project - `bitcoind`, `bitcoin-cli` and `bitcoin-tx`.
+The images behave like binaries, so you can pass arguments to the image and they will be forwarded to the `bitcoind` binary (by default, other binaries on demand):

 ```sh
 ❯ docker run --rm -it bitcoin/bitcoin \